containerbuildsystem/atomic-reactor/README.md

 dock
 ====

 Simple python library with command line interface for building docker images.
+It contains a lot of helpful functions which you would probably implement if you started hooking docker into your infrastrucutre.
+Highlights:

+ * push image to registry when it's built
+ * build inside a docker container (so your builds are separated between each other)
+ * git as a source to your dockerfile (you can checkout whatever you want, you may specify path to your dockerfile within the repo)
+ * collect build logs
+ * plugin system
+  * plugin for koji build system
+  * plugin for fedora packaging system (dist-git)
+  * inject arbitrary yum repo inside dockerfile (change source of your packages)
+  * retag base image so it matches `FROM` in dockerfile
+  * change base image (FROM) in your dockerfile

 It is written on top of [docker-py](https://github.com/docker/docker-py).

 It supports several building modes: